New! Thesaurus Linguae Graecae Database

 A polytonic Greek font must be installed on a user's computer in order to view some work titles that appear in Greek.
 Depending on the browser, a user may be able to input their search in Greek.
 In many cases, they may have to type Beta Code or Latin Transliteration.

-Users can access this resource from the front page of the Libraries website, either through IRIS or by following the path: Find Articles > Indexes and Databases > Arts and Humanities > Language and Linguistics > Thesaurus Linguae Graecae.
+Users can access this resource from the front page of the Libraries website, either through LIbrary Catalog or by following the path: Find Articles > Indexes and Databases > Arts and Humanities > Language and Linguistics > Thesaurus Linguae Graecae.

 Posted April 4, 2005